 **If this course title is not displayed in your list of courses, then scroll to the bottom of the "Courses" screen, select "Add a course," and answer the questions regarding your interest in human subject research training.

 The required CITI modules for IRB submissions of expedited and full-board research protocols are:

-The supplementary CITI modules are shown below.
+The supplementary CITI modules are shown below and are accessible after completing the required modules.
 One or more of these modules may be required by the IRB for approval of expedited and full-board research protocols.
 Faculty may opt to make one or more of these modules required for their students.